Medal of Honor recipient watches grandson graduate as a Combat Medic

+In the front row sat retired Sgt.
+1st Class Sammie L. Davis, a Medal of Honor recipient, whose heroism in Vietnam has inspired generations of Soldiers.
+On this day, he was not only a national hero, but he was also a grandfather watching his grandson, Pfc.
+Reuben Brinkmeter, join the ranks of America’s lifesavers.

+“I’m honored to be alongside everyone today,” Davis said.
+“If it weren’t for medics, I wouldn’t be here.
+I was shot 26 times, and they saved my life.”

 Maj.
-Gen. Anthony McQueen, U.S. Army Medical Center of Excellence commanding general and Joint Base San Antonio senior Army element commander, receives a plaque of appreciation for being the guest speaker at the 68W graduation, March 15 on MacArthur Parade Field.
+Gen. Anthony McQueen, U.S. Army Medical Center of Excellence commanding general and Joint Base San Antonio senior Army element commander, centered his remarks on the gravity of the combat medic profession and the legacy the graduates now inherit.

+“Some of the strongest Soldiers I have known did not wear brass or stars,” McQueen said.
+“They carried aid bags.”

+He spoke about his deployment to Iraq during the surge, recalling medics who ran toward blasts, treated wounds under fire and refused to leave a casualty behind.

 |Date Taken: